ImperialCollegeLondon/ReCoDE-home/docs/developing.md

 ### Jupyter Notebooks

 If your exemplar includes Jupyter Notebooks, place these in the `notebooks/` directory.
 If additional packages are required, please add these to `requirements.txt`, below the requirements already there.
-If your Notebooks contain images, please place them within the same directory, for example at `notebooks/img`.
+If your Notebooks contain images, please place them in a new directory in `notebooks/` for example at `notebooks/img/my_image.png`.

 ### Markdown